MichalSkoula/arco-1500/README.md

-# ARCO 1500 - DIY Arduino Game Console
+# ARCO 1500

+Build your own retro gaming console based on the Arduino platform.

 ## Docs